List of power stations in Alabama

 This is a list of electricity-generating power stations in Alabama, sorted by type and name.
-In 2023, Alabama had a total summer capacity of 31,097 MW through all of its power plants, and a net generation of 139,435 GWh.
-The electrical energy generation mix in 2024 was 45.1% natural gas, 31.1% nuclear, 14.6% coal, 6.1% hydroelectric, 2.3% biomass, and 0.9% solar.
-The state is the second largest hydroelectric producer in the eastern U.S. (after New York), and its Browns Ferry Nuclear Plant is the nation's second largest nuclear generating facility.
+In 2024, Alabama had a total summer capacity of 31 gigawatts through all of its power plants, and a net generation of 142,921 gigawatt-hours.
+The electrical energy generation mix in 2025 was 45.6% natural gas, 30% nuclear, 15.3% coal, 5.8% hydroelectric, 2.3% biomass, and 0.9% solar.
+As of 2025, the state is the third largest hydroelectric producer in the eastern U.S. (after New York and Tennessee), and its Browns Ferry Nuclear Plant is the nation's third largest nuclear generating facility.